hyberdk/VPGSync/README.md

 But known outstanding is:

 * Sites marked to be synchronized
-* Picture is not uploaded to Google Contacts

 and you know, this was thrown together in 7-8 evenings, so not much error handling or logging is done..
 So it will probably crash for you at some point.